 Deer, bobcat, grey and red fox, and multiple flocks of turkeys abound throughout the tract.
-The addition of the equestrian home sites, with their inviting forest-pasture interfaces, has created a home for quail, bluebirds, hawks, finches, pileated and downy woodpeckers, hummingbirds and other species of birds, as well as transient migratory birds such as Canadian geese, mergansers and mallards which enjoy the 4 acre lake on their way north or south each year.
+The addition of the horse farm sites, with their inviting forest-pasture interfaces, have created a home for quail, bluebirds, hawks, finches, pileated and downy woodpeckers, hummingbirds and other species of birds, as well as transient migratory birds such as Canadian geese, mergansers and mallards which enjoy the 4 acre lake on their way north or south each year.
 The coves and streams provide habitat for salamanders, box turtles, frogs, toads and crayfish, as well as the occasional skunk and snake.
 The lake is stocked with bass, bluegill and channel catfish.
 Nightfall brings out the whippoorwill cry, the hoot of the owl and the quiet swish of the bat pursuing its dinner.
-Each has its place and its place deserves protection by all humans who inhabit this precious piece of land.